gromacs/gromacs/docs/user-guide/environment-variables.rst

         runs with low atom counts (which are more sensitive to latency than bandwidth).

+``GMX_CUDA_GRAPH``
+        Use CUDA Graphs to schedule a graph on each step rather than multiple activities scheduled to multiple CUDA streams, if the run conditions allow.
+Experimental.

 ``GMX_GPU_SYCL_NO_SYNCHRONIZE``
         disable synchronizations between different GPU streams in SYCL build, instead relying on SYCL runtime to do scheduling based on data dependencies.
 Experimental.